passport/www.passportjs.org/books/concepts/bearer-token/README.md

 by [RFC 6750](https://datatracker.ietf.org/doc/html/rfc6750), as illustrated above.
-RFC 6750 was specified in the [IETF](https://www.ietf.org/) by the [OAuth Working Group](https://datatracker.ietf.org/wg/oauth/about/), reinforcing the pairing of bearer tokens and OAuth 2.0.
+RFC 6750 was specified in the [IETF](https://www.ietf.org/) by the [OAuth Working Group](https://datatracker.ietf.org/wg/oauth/about/), reinforcing the pairing of OAuth 2.0 and bearer tokens.

 That being said, bearer tokens can be obtained by client applications without OAuth 2.0.
 For instance, it is common, especially in developer-centric applications, for a user to generate an "API key" and then copy that API key into a script or application that is being developed.
-Such an API key is a bearer token, but manually generated and fed into an application by the user, rather than requested by and issued to the application via OAuth 2.0.
+Such an API key is a bearer token, but manually generated and pasted into an application by the user, rather than requested by and issued to the application via OAuth 2.0.